 We conducted our audit in accordance with auditing standards generally accepted in the United States of America, and Government Auditing Standards issued by the Comptroller General of the United States.
 Additionally, our audit was conducted in accordance with the provisions of Chapter 10.550, Rules of the Auditor General, which govern the conduct of local governmental entity audits performed in the State of Florida and require that the following be addressed in this letter.

 PRIOR YEAR FINDINGS

-There were no reportable findings in the prior year.
+There were no reportable findings in the prior year applicable to the management letter.

 CURRENT YEAR FINDINGS